mpkuperman/mpkuperman.github.io/_pages/about.md

 Before joining CRISIL I have studied Physics at University of Buenos Aires.
 I have also studied Finance at University of San Andres.

-I have strong background in problem modelling, statistics, data analysis, numerical techniques and programming.
+I have strong background in problem modelling, statistics, mathematical finance, data analysis, numerical techniques and programming.